open-telemetry/opentelemetry-specification/specification/trace/api.md

 To facilitate recording an exception languages SHOULD provide a `RecordException` method if the language uses exceptions.
-This is a specialized variant of [`AddEvent`](#add-events), so for anything not specified here the same requirements as for `AddEvent` apply.
+This is a specialized variant of [`AddEvent`](#add-events), so for anything not specified here, the same requirements as for `AddEvent` apply.

 The signature of the method is to be determined by each language and can be overloaded as appropriate.